 Updated September 2004Pete Dawson drums

-This Birmingham group (formerly known as the Cyclones), self-composed a catchy song that was issued on the Columbia Records label as a single in 1964.
+This Birmingham group (formerly known as the Cyclones), self-composed a catchy pop song issued on the Columbia Records label as a single in 1964.

-Ken Hoban changed his name to 'Mark Raymond' as to fit better with the Rayvons name and the group was soon playing regularly throughout the Birmingham area.
-A chance meeting with agent Bob Wooler, who had gone to see the Rayvons perform at the Majestic Ballroom in Birmingham, resulted in the group being booked to appear at Liverpool's famous Cavern Club.
-The Rayvons were well received at the Cavern and they were able to play there many times.
+Ken Hoban changed his name to "Mark Raymond" as to fit better with the Rayvons name and the group was soon playing regularly throughout the Birmingham area.
+A chance meeting with influential booking agent Bob Wooler, who had gone to see the Rayvons perform at the Majestic Ballroom in Birmingham, resulted in the group being booked to appear at Liverpool's famous Cavern Club.
+The Rayvons were well received at the Cavern where they played many times.

-Despite this, there was still plenty of regular work for the group around Birmingham and they would continue to maintain their day-jobs and semi-professional status.
+Despite a lack of chart success, there was still plenty of regular work for the group around Birmingham and they would continue to maintain their day-jobs and semi-professional status.
 Mark Raymond still lives in Birmingham and can be found performing occasionally to this day.
 He can be contacted via his brother Keith Hoban at firstname.lastname@example.org